-4. Improve your credit score by 20 points by the end of 2018.
+4. Improve your credit score by 20 points by the end of the year.

 If you are a member at POECU, you can also make an appointment to have a free financial counseling session and discuss improving your credit score with Kristy by calling (504) 885-6871.

 Check out our blog post that covers five different budgeting methods and test them out to see which works best for you.
-By January 31st, pick whichever method works the best for you and use it religiously for all of 2018 to keep on track with your finances
+By January 31st, pick whichever method works the best for you and use it religiously the entire year to keep on track with your finances

 6. Every Sunday, write down your purchases and expenses for the week.

 A lot of people struggle with spending mindlessly or overspending in certain areas of their life.
 If this sounds like you, make it a resolution to track all of your expenses.

 Throughout the week, save all of your receipts in a certain location organized by date.
 Include your bills in this as well.
 Every Sunday (or whatever day you choose), sit down and list those expenses in a designated notebook.
 Make sure you write down the date on the receipt, where the money was spent, and how much money was spent.